 It is almost evening and the darkness is engulfing the surroundings.
 Mohan is back from the office, sitting at the sofa, thinking of Kaveri Amma.
 He had been through this feeling some months back when he thought of going to India and he presumed that this one visit will suffice.
 But no, it has not.
 He went there with the memories of his childhood spent with Kaveri Amma, who brought him up and he came back with some more of them.
 These memories even more fresh and with even more characters.

 Kaveri Amma understands Mohan in and out.
 She knows what he was and what he has become.
 He is a genius in his field but he is serving a society where there are hundreds working already.
 Every time she is asked by Mohan to come with him to America, she gives an excuse.
-Sometimes she wants time to consider it.
-Making Mohan stay in the village for a longer time.
+At other times, she wants time to consider it.
+Making Mohan stay in the village for a longer period.
 It is her conscious effort to make Mohan understand the country, totally.

-I, sometime, wondered why my father took us to our village in the summer break and why he kept us there for one whole month.
+I, at times, wondered why my father took us to our village in the summer break and why he kept us there for one whole month?

 Mohan also hated the fact that the whole village lived in dark.
-He had a caravan where he could sleep but one night at a deprived farmer’s house makes him realize what it feels to sleeping below the skies but not having the dare to look at them.
-How it feels to be just above the earth but not taking guts to call them your own.
+What’s worse was that they had made a pact with the situation.
+He had a caravan where he could sleep but one night stay at a deprived farmer’s house makes him realize what it feels to be sleeping below the skies but not having the dare to look at them.
+How it feels to be lying on the earth but not taking guts to call them your own.

 Kaveri Amma had sent him to Haridas to collect money which was pending for a long time.